MatthewReid854/reliability/docs/Stress-Strength interference for any distributions.rst

 -   the convergence plot (only shown if show_convergence_plot=True)
 -   results printed to console (only shown if print_results=True)

-In this first example, we will create a stress and strength distribution, and leaving everything else as dafault, we will see the results and convergence plot.
+In this example, we will create a stress and strength distribution, and leaving everything else as dafault, we will see the results and convergence plot.

 .. code:: python